atvpc/atvpc.com/content/howto-ordering.md

 * All international orders are sent via USPS:
 	* Typical transit times are 6 to 10 business days <a href="#international_disclaimer"><sup>2</sup></a>

+##### Disclaimers

-<sup id="domestic_disclaimer">1</sup> Transit time are estimates and are not guaranteed.
+1. <a name="domestic_disclaimer"></a> Transit time are estimates and are not guaranteed.
 To ensure the package arrives on or before a specific date, please place the order over the phone and specify the needed delivery date.
 You may have to pay an additional shipping charge.

-<sup id="international_disclaimer">2</sup> Transit time are estimates and are not guaranteed.
+2. <a name="international_disclaimer"></a> Transit time are estimates and are not guaranteed.
 Shipping transit times vary depending on the country, customs, clearance, and local postal services.
 Unfortunately, these factors are outside of our control; we cannot offer a guaranteed delivery date.

 ---